-ED-1116 Creative Experiences In Early Childhood 3 Credits
+ED-1116 Creative Experiences in Early Childhood 3 Credits

-Selection, preparation, presentation, and evaluation of activities and materials in art, music, language, and physical development in early childhood.
-Through active participation, students work with the concepts of age and developmentally appropriateness while designing experiences for classroomuse.
+Selection, preparation, presentation, and evaluation of activities and materials in art, music, language, and physical development in early child-hood.
+Through active participation, students work with the concepts of age and developmentally appropriateness while designing experiences for classroom use.

-ED-1121 Emergent Reading & Children's Literature 3 Credits
+ED-1121 Emergent Reading & Children's Literature 3 Credit

 This course emphasizes the development of reading and literacy from a global view of language, thinking and learning, and explores a wide variety of children's literature and its application to curriculum.
-Attention is given to methods and materials with emphasis on the use of literacy within the framework of age and individual appropriate ness.
+Attention is given to methods and materials with emphasis on the use of literacy within the framework of age and individual appropriateness.
+Class 3